Table of Content

 Type 1 Diabetes

-Type 1 Diabetes is an autoimmune disorder that leads to the destruction of beta-cells of the pancreas.
+Type 1 Diabetes is an autoimmune disorder.
+It leads to the destruction of beta-cells of the pancreas.
 These are cells that are responsible for the production of insulin.
 Their absence leads to an absolute deficiency of insulin and hence increased blood sugar levels in the body.
 Anyone can develop this type of diabetes but it is most commonly diagnosed among children and adolescents.
 Injectable insulin is the only solution for type 1 diabetes management.

 Type 2 Diabetes